Zoey Deutch: In the media

 Fendi's Haute couture show.
 In 2013, Glamour included her among their list of "Hollywood's Next Big Things".
 Deutch was among the Yahoo!
 Breakout Stars for the year 2014.
 In 2014, Vanity Fair listed her among their "Hollywood's Next Wave Lineup".
 In the same year, Variety also included her in their list of "'It' Girls (And Boys): Young Hollywood's Rising Stars".
-The Hollywood Reporter listed her among their "Next Gen Talent 2016: Hollywood's Rising Stars 35 and Under" list.

-Harper's Bazaar described her as "quickly becoming Young Hollywood's most valuable player".
+The Hollywood Reporter listed her among their "Next Gen Talent 2016: Hollywood's Rising Stars 35 and Under" list.Harper's Bazaar described her as "quickly becoming Young Hollywood's most valuable player".
 In 2017, British GQ described her as "Hollywood's hottest newcomer" and Grazia Italy described her as the symbol of the "new generation of actresses-activists".
 In a 2018 Indie Wire critics survey, she was listed among "The Best American Actors Under 30".
 She was included in 'Forbes 30 under 30' class of 2020 in the field of Hollywood and entertainment.

+Personal life

+In 2012, Deutch began dating Canadian actor Avan Jogia.
+In January 2017, it was announced that they had ended their relationship after five years together.

+Since 2021, Deutch has been in a relationship with actor and comedian Jimmy Tatro.
+They announced their engagement in September 2025.